 - 1. Go back to your 10m × 10m site, and either find your stakes, or use your detailed notes and mark the site again. - 2.
 Record the date and the weather in your notebook. - 3.
 Examine your site again.
 Prepare a new site map, using the same symbols that you used in lesson 4.
 The site map will have some of the same features on it as before, along with some different ones.
 Include a key for your site map, as before. - 4.
 Record any additional notes about the organisms present.
 Do the trees have leaves?
 Are there any new plants, or fewer of any particular plants?
 Depending on the season, your site map and notes might be more or less detailed than the first time. - 5.
 As before, take additional notes about the physical characteristics of your study area, including but not limited to the following: - a.
-Sunlight exposure: How much of the area is exposed to sunlight? - b.
+Sunlight exposure: How much of the area is exposed to sunlight?

+- b.
 Precipitation: When was the last recorded rain or snow in this area?
 How much was received? - c.
-Water drainage: Record anything that might have changed.
-Is the area well drained?
+Water drainage: Is the area well drained?
 Does the soil absorb any rainfall or irrigation, does it flow down the slope, or is there any standing water? - d.
-Vegetative cover: How much of the area is covered by vegetation, and how much of the soil is exposed?
-Are there any changes? - e.
-Maintenance: Have there been any changes in the maintenance (or lack thereof) of the area since your last visit?
+Vegetative cover: How much of the area is covered by vegetation, and how much of the soil is exposed? - e.
+Maintenance: Is the area maintained?
 If so, do you know how often the area is watered, fertilized, mowed, or treated with pesticides? - 6.
 Now go back to your 2m × 2m smaller site, and remark it if necessary.
 Do a close inspection, as before, using your hand lens as necessary.
 Record the types of insects, plants, or other features that you see when looking close up.
 You are not required to record the soil type if you were able to do that in lesson 4, as that has likely not changed much.
 Is the ground frozen?
 If there is snow on the ground, record how much snow, including a description. - 7.
 Take photos of your site, including close-ups of insects or plants that you can use to help you with identification later.
-Be sure to take some from the same vantage points as in your first visit for comparison later.
 Now you have two sets of photos from two different seasons.
 You will collect more when you revisit the site in lesson 29/30.